kiliankoe/iOS-tidbits/README.md

 ## General

-- Swipe sideways directly on the home indicator to switch between recent apps.
+Swipe sideways directly on the home indicator to switch between recent apps.
 There's no need to invoke the app switcher for this. ([thanks Eugen](https://twitter.com/eugenpirogoff/status/1184349517589762051?s=21))

-- Tap on statusbar to scroll lists to top
-- Swipe from left edge to go back to upper menu level (e.g. settings app)
+Tap on the status bar at the top of the screen to scroll lists back to the top.
+This is especially fun in Photos, where you might have years or decades worth of photos (tapping on the tab bar at the bottom brings you back down 😉)

+Current iOS is very gesture-driven.
+Navigating back a screen can usually be done by swiping right from the left edge.
+Modal views and large media displays can often be dismissed by swiping down.

+## Safari

+Accidentally closed a tab?
+No worries, just press and hold the new tab button <kbd>+</kbd> in the tab overview to reopen recently closed tabs.

+If you're looking to close tabs very quickly, hold the tab-overview button or the done button in the tab overview to be prompted for closing all tabs.

 ## Calculator